-All companies that are active and New Zealand resident for tax purposes (except for look-through companies) must file an IR4 income tax return each year, including bodies corporate and unit trusts.
+All companies that are active and New Zealand resident for tax purposes (except for look-through companies) must complete an IR4 income tax return each year, including bodies corporate and unit trusts.

-Look-through companies (LTC) file an IR7 income tax return each year they're an LTC.
-For further information about LTCs refer to our Look-through companies (IR879) guide.
+Look-through companies (LTC) complete an IR7 income tax return each year they're an LTC.
+For more information about LTCs refer to our Look-through companies - IR879 guide.

-If yours is an Australian company or part of an imputation group, please see page 7.
+If yours is an Australian company or part of an imputation group, see page 7.